Nu gespreide betaling mogelijk op het juweel van uw dromen! Vraag ons naar de details. Gratis verzekerde verzending van alle orders!

-Extra information: Van Cleef & Arpels - Their first jewellery store was created in 1906 by Charles, Julien and Louis Arpels, in partnership with their brother-in-law Alfred Van Cleef.
-They soon reached international recognition and in 1942, they had the possibility to opena another store in New York on the famous Fifth Avenue.
+Extra information: Van Cleef & Arpels: Their first jewellery store was founded in 1906 by Charles, Julien and Louis Arpels, in partnership with their brother-in-law Alfred Van Cleef.
+They soon reached international recognition and in 1942, they had the possibility to open another store in New York on the famous Fifth Avenue.

 Diamond(s): 28 old European cut diamonds with an estimated weight of ± 3.36ct. (colour and clarity: F/I, vs/i).

 34 single brilliant cut diamonds (also called 8/8) with an estimated weight of ± 0.85ct. (colour and clarity: F/H, vs/si).

 - All diamond weights, color grades and clarity are approximate since stones are not removed from their mounts to preserve the integrity of the setting.
 Also we have all diamonds screened by the IJGC - lab (www.ijgc-worldwide.com) for whether they are natural or synthetic, and all diamonds in this jewel are 100% guaranteed to be natural!